 Beach BBQ Tip 3: Meal prep for your BBQ

 Many beaches like Abermawr are out of the way, so you’ll need to think about buying and preparing food before you leave.
 The butchers in St Davids sell excellent quality meat which you could prepare on skewers so that you wouldn’t need cutlery.
 Something Fishy in Solva offer locally caught and prepared fish which you can put straight on the BBQ.
 For nibbly bits to go with your meal, we suggest you try the wonderful deli offerings at St Davids Food and Wine…the wine’s pretty good, too!

 Top Beach BBQ Spot 4: Caerfai

-This is the closest beach to the centre of St Davids and is a jaw-dropping spot for sunsets and the views over St Bride’s Bay.
-From the city, you walk out onto the cliffs and marvel at the red rock-lined beach below.
+This is the closest beach to the centre of St Davids and is a jaw-dropping spot for sunsets and views over St Bride’s Bay.
+From the city, walk out onto the cliffs and marvel at the red rock-lined beach below.
 At low tide, there’s plenty of flat rocks and little inlets that would shelter a BBQ nicely.
 Enjoy a chargrilled feast surrounded by geological wonders in this peaceful, beautiful place.

 Beach BBQ Tip 4: Be activity ready